ddmitov/epigraphista/README.md

 ## Runtime Requirements

-* Any Linux, Mac or Windows Perl 5 distribution with XML::LibXML module included,
+* Any Linux, Mac or Windows Perl 5 distribution,
 * Compiled version of [Perl Executing Browser] (https://github.com/ddmitov/perl-executing-browser) -
 only if you want to run Epigraphista as a desktop application.